black-studio/black-studio-tinymce-widget/README.md

 * Optimized for use in conjunction with Ultimate TinyMCE plugin

 ### 0.9.1 ###
-* Added spanish translation (Contributor: Lucia García Martínez)
+* Added spanish translation (Contributor: Lucia GarcÃ­a MartÃ­nez)
 * Increased width of editor window

 ### 0.9 ###